Minimum Standards for PET-CT Centres to Participate in Multicentre Trials

 - PET-CT scanners to be used for the trial should be calibrated against the institution’s own radionuclide calibrator used for assay of patient injections.

-- As a minimum, the routine CT QC must include the acquisition of a water filled phantom on a weekly basis.
-Measurements should include HU accuracy for water, image noise and uniformity as described in IPEM Report 91.
+- As a minimum, routine CT QC must include the acquisition of a water-filled phantom on a weekly basis.
+Measurements should include HU accuracy for water, image noise, and uniformity as described in IPEM Report 91.